tsgates/arch-wiki-markdown/wiki/Convert_any_Movie_to_DVD_Video.md

 Convert any Movie to DVD Video
 ==============================

-> Summary

-Video DVD encoding tools provided by MPlayer.

-> Related
+Related articles

-DVD Ripping
+-   Optical Disc Drive

-Dvd2Avi
+-   Dvd2Avi

-MPlayer
+-   MPlayer

-Video2dvdiso

 MEncoder is part of the mplayer package.
 See MPlayer for details. mplayer2 does not include MEncoder.